awsdocs/amazon-ecs-developer-guide/doc_source/vpc-endpoints.md

 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

 **Example: VPC endpoint policy for Amazon ECS actions**
 The following is an example of an endpoint policy for Amazon ECS\.
-When attached to an endpoint, this policy grants access to the listed Amazon ECS actions for all principals on all resources\.
+When attached to an endpoint, this policy grants access to permission to create and list clusters\.
+The `CreateCluster` and `ListClusters` actions do not accept any resources, so the resource definition is set to \* for all resources\.

 ```
 {
    "Statement":[
     {
-         "Principal":"*",
-         "Effect":"Allow",
-         "Action":[
-            "ecs:action-1",
-            "ecs:action-2",
-            "ecs:action-2"
+      "Effect": "Allow",
+      "Action": [
+        "ecs:CreateCluster",
+        "ecs:ListClusters"
       ],
-         "Resource":"*"
+      "Resource": [
+        "*"
+      ]
     }
   ]
 }
 ```